- Full name

 - Lives in

 Educated in the United States and Australia, Andrea was the first person in the world to complete a PhD on manta rays.
-After completing her thesis in 2008, Andrea stayed on in Mozambique to spearhead the conservation efforts of this species along this remote coastline.
-Along with other members of her team, she founded the Marine Megafauna Association, which grew into the now widely known Marine Megafauna Foundation.
+After completing her thesis in 2008, Andrea stayed on in Mozambique to spearhead marine conservation efforts along this remote coastline.
+Together with her colleague Dr. Simon Pierce, she founded the Marine Megafauna Association, which grew into the now widely known Marine Megafauna Foundation.
 Vowing to dedicate her life to the preservation and management of the manta ray population in southern Mozambique, Andrea still calls this coastline home.
 Her passionate commitment to marine related issues in eastern Africa helped to shape her goals as a conservation biologist.
-Now a global ambassador for manta rays, Andrea continues to pursue international conservation initiatives for manta rays and fight for their protection worldwide.
+Now a global ambassador for manta rays, Andrea continues to pursue international conservation initiatives for manta rays and fight for the protection of marine megafauna worldwide.

 Said best in her own words, “The oceans still have so much to offer us, so many secrets to reveal.
 We must continue to embrace research, exploration, and conservation.
 I still marvel at how little we know about our great oceans.
 This sense of the unknown is what should drive us.
 It should inspire us.
 Now, more than at any other point in history, we have the distinct opportunity to become both the explorers and the ambassadors of this wondrous, liquid frontier.”

-Andrea was chosen as a National Geographic Emerging Explorer for 2013.
+Andrea was chosen as a National Geographic Emerging Explorer in 2013

-Watch her Natural World BBC Documentary: Andrea: Queen of Mantas
+Watch the BBC Natural World Documentary where she received her nickname: Andrea: Queen of Mantas

 Become a part of the solution by uploading your photos of manta rays to: Manta Matcher